Nam June Paik Art Center Prize

 Njp.ma draws from Pad.ma , the open-source footage archive run by 0x2620 and CAMP since 2008, and its numerous sister platforms.
 Njp.ma is an artists' proposal for how to turn Paik’s video archive into a public-access resource.

-The proposal here is two-fold: To present to an engaged viewer an organised collection with time-based transcripts and annotations and in addition, edits or 'cuts' across the archive that will be published through the coming year.
-Further, to invite the curious artist, researcher and scholar to go deeper into the material, using the granular views, time-based annotation and edit features of Pad.ma, to contribute and interpret for the present, this important body of material.
+The proposal here is two-fold: To present an organised collection with time-based transcripts and annotations and in addition, edits or 'cuts' across the archive that will be published through the coming year.

 This is a newly commissioned work in Seoul using a closed-circuit television camera.
-The camera is set up on the rooftop of the Daerim Plaza in Euljiro, an old town under the force of urban regeneration.
-CAMP controls a CCTV camera’s movements with computer software as if choreographing it.
+A remote camera is set up on the rooftop of the Daerim Plaza in Euljiro, an old town under the force of urban regeneration.
+CAMP controls CCTV camera’s movements with computer software as if choreographing it, in a sequence that repeats like a clock.
 With the pan, tilt, zoom functions, the camera moves at various distances and speeds to capture the cityscape with a rhythmic analysis.
 It adds an oblique angle and duration to the old dance between cameras and subjects.
 It live-streams at cctv.camp.

 For the Seoul production, CAMP is in collaboration with artists Taeyoon Choi, and Youjin Jeon and Minki Hong of Seoul Express.